 Paul warns the church in Galatia about the danger of becoming entangled again with the yoke of bondage (the Law).

 Galatians 5:1-4 – NKJV

 1 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.

 2 Indeed I, Paul, say to you that if you become circumcised, Christ will profit you nothing.

 3 And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.

 4 You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace.

 Unfortunately, many believers today have become estranged from Christ and the blessings of His finished work because they would not heed Paul’s admonition to stand fast in the liberty of Christ and not to submit again to a yoke of slavery or bondage (the Law).

-If Christians are not to serve God or walk with God according to the Law, how then should they serve God or walk with God?
+If Christians are not to give to God, to serve God or to walk with God according to the Law, how then should they give to God, serve God or walk with God?

 Find out in the second part of this piece!